rjellis/pijp-dti/README.md

 ## 3. Register <a name="Register"></a>

-**Rigidly register the diffusion weighted directions to an averaged b0 direction**
+**Rigidly register the diffusion weighted directions to an averaged b0**

 Creates an average b0 volume and rigidly registers all the diffusion directions to the average b0 volume to correct for subject motion.
 The b-vectors are updated to reflect the orientation changes due to registration.
-The average volume and the registered image are saved as a compressed Niftis and the transformation matrices and updated b-vectors are saved as CSV's.
-The average b0 volume is created by rigidly registering all of the found b0 directions to the first found b0 direction and averaging the voxel intensities.
+The average b0 volume is created by rigidly registering all of the found b0 directions to the first found b0 direction and time averaging the voxel intensities.

 ```
 Step Flag Name: register